amal-almazrua/insight_sdk/README.md

-# Emotiv Insight SDK
+# Emotiv Insight SDK - Community Edition

-Here is the repository to download the latest Emotiv SDK for Insight, along with code examples and other development tools.
+Here is the repository to download the latest Emotiv Insight SDK Community Edition, along with code examples and other development tools.

 If you have questions or have knowledge to share, please visit our [forum](https://emotiv.com/forum/) which is the hub for our developer community.

 ## Latest Release
-We are currently preparing a stable SDK for release and updating the repository with more examples.
+We are currently preparing a stable SDK for release and updating the repository with more examples and instructions.
 Please check out the [insight-beta-release branch](https://github.com/Emotiv/insight_sdk/tree/Insight-beta-release) for latest changes.

 At the moment we have:
-* Insight SDK for Win32/Mac
+* Insight SDK for Win32, Mac, Android
-* EmoComposer for Win32/Mac
+* EmoComposer for Win32, Mac

 Coming soon:
-* Insight SDK for Android
 * Insight SDK for iOS
 * Insight SDK for Ubuntu
 * Insight SDK for Win64